Ultimate Stellaris DLC Tier List [Machine Age Update]

 You have a system in place and “quests” you need to fulfill (generally by destroying something) in order to gain more power.
 We don’t want to spoil it too much for you.
 Let’s just say there is an interesting chain of events ahead.

-Another thing this DLC adds is that you can become the Galactic Custodian and literally be the “Dictator” of the whole galaxy.
+Another thing this DLC adds is that you can become The Galactic Custodian and be the “Dictator” of the whole galaxy.
 On top of that, you have the Espionage system now.
 Honestly, espionage kind of stinks in general, but it’s a nice extra to have.

 Overall, it adds some spice to the game, but nothing too special; hence, it’s in the B tier in our Stellaris DLC tier list.